datalad-handbook/book/docs/basics/101-105-install.rst

 "you can remove file contents by using :dlcmd:`drop`.
 This is really helpful to save disk space for data you can easily re-obtain, for example".

-.. index:: datalad command; drop
+.. index:: DataLad command; drop

 The :dlcmd:`drop` command will remove file contents completely from your dataset.